Keenan Cornelius: Career

 On March 29, 2014, Keenan was scheduled to face Vinny Magalhaes in Metamoris III.
 However, Vinny was forced to withdraw before the match, being hospitalized with a MRSA infection.
 He was replaced by Rickson-trained black belt Kevin Casey.
 The match ended as a win for Keenan, using 50/50 guard and getting a submission with an inside heel hook.
 In April 2014 Keenan competed in the 2014 Abu Dhabi BJJ World Pro Championship, winning bronze in the black belt adult 94 kg division.
 On August 9, 2014, Keenan competed against Magalhaes at Metamoris IV.
 The match ended in a draw.
 On November 22, 2014, Keenan competed against Yuri Simoes at Metamoris V. The match ended in a draw.
 On January 10, 2015, Keenan competed against Dean Lister at Polaris Pro Grappling.
 He won the match with a reverse triangle choke from back control.

+Cornelius famously competed in a submission-only, no time-limit match against Gordon Ryan on August 13, 2016 and was submitted with a heel hook after around 90 minutes.

 Cornelius was set to fight Gabriel Almeida in the main event of Fight 2 Win 149 on August 14, 2020, but was forced to withdraw from the event due to an undisclosed injury and was replaced by Manuel Ribamar.

 In 2021, Cornelius was unable to compete and was forced to withdraw from a match against Haisam Rida on Who's Number One as a result of an aggravation of an old back injury suffered when deadlifting.